GitHub Version Control

 3. Press the ADD USER button.
 This action takes you to a form that you can use to fill out with a user's details.

-4. Fill out the form with the correct details and press AUTHORISE USER.
+4. Fill out the form with the correct details and press AUTHORIZE USER.

-1 - Install the PlatformOS CLI Tool by running the command sudo npm install -g @platformos/pos-cli in your terminal
+1. Install the Insites CLI Tool by running the command sudo npm install -g @insites/insites-cli in your terminal.

 Your terminal should look something like this